October 2, 2018 by O Vadio

 Zomato is also slowly expanding outside of Lisbon and Porto, and we personally can’t wait to sample some of the wonderful tascas and tabernas in the Alentejo, for example, or some of the fine dining in the better parts of the Algarve.

 When the program first started, we were a little disappointed not to find most of our favorite Lisbon restaurants on Zomato Gold.
 Again, not all restaurants sign up for this deal.
 In fact, we’re not sure how restaurants profit from such an arrangement, but the ways of the restaurant business are mysterious and strange and very much beyond us.

 But the network of participating restaurants has grown substantially since the program started, which means that your favorite restaurant may very well be part of it.
-However, there’s another caveat if you like to go back to the same place: if you have the two-week plan, you can only use it once at the same place during those two weeks.
-But on a 12-month plan, you get eight visits before you have to pay full price like the rest of the diners.
+There’s no longer a caveat if you like to go back to the same place: now both the six-month and 12-month plan get you unlimited visits to your favorite restaurant offering gold dining.
+In the past, the membershio had a limit of four and eight visits respectivelym but not anymore!
 That seems pretty generous to us.

-Oh, and you can only use the deal once per day at each restaurant.
-But you can use it more than once a day as long as the venues are different.
+Of course, you can only use the deal once per day at each restaurant, but you can use it more than once a day as long as the venues are different.

 Don’t expect the moon, however.
 In our experience, many restaurants will say that large sections of the menu are excluded from the two-for-one deal, such as sushi and sashimi platters and other “taster” plates.
 You can argue with them, or get something else from the menu, or, in cases where it’s blatant false marketing because everything is seemingly off-limits (you know who you are, certain “Asian” restaurant in Parque das Nações), leave the restaurant and report them to Zomato, which you can actually do while still at the restaurant, directly through the app!